Emma-Belg/first-c-sharp/README.md

 # My First c#

 I am following an intro to c# "c# Fundamentals" tutorial by Scott Allen on Plurasight.
+The code is absolutely FULL of comments as I tried to note most of the 'important' things he said.
+This means the code is _very ugly and not nice to read_, but this is a learning exercise for me and I have made a lot of notes for if I ever need to go back to look at something.

 # My Notes from the tutoral